Representability of relatively free affine algebras over a Noetherian ring: Introduction

 \begin{thm} Every relatively free affine PI-algebra over an arbitrary commutative Noetherian ring is weakly representable. \end{thm}

 Kemer obtained Theorem~\ref{4.66} over infinite fields by means of the following amazing results:

-\begin{thm}[{\cite[Theorem~4.66]{BR}, \cite{Kem11}}] $ $ \begin{enumerate} \item Every affine PI-algebra over an infinite field (of arbitrary characteristic) is PI-equivalent to a finite dimensional (f.d.)~algebra. \item Every PI-algebra of characteristic 0 is PI-equivalent to the Grassmann envelope of a finite dimensional (f.d.)~algebra. \end{enumerate} \end{thm}
+\begin{thm}[{\cite[Theorem~6.3.1]{BKR}, \cite{Kem11}}] $ $ \begin{enumerate} \item Every affine PI-algebra over an infinite field (of arbitrary characteristic) is PI-equivalent to a finite dimensional (f.d.)~algebra. \item Every PI-algebra of characteristic 0 is PI-equivalent to the Grassmann envelope of a finite dimensional (f.d.)~algebra. \end{enumerate} \end{thm}

 An immediate consequence of Theorem~\ref{fd1}(1) is that every relatively free affine PI-algebra over an infinite field is representable, since it can be constructed with generic elements obtained by adjoining commutative indeterminates to the f.d.~algebra.
-Thus Theorem~\ref{fd1}(1) could be viewed as a kind of strong representability.

-\begin{rem} For graded associative algebras \cite{AB} and various nonassociative affine algebras of characteristic 0, the finite basis of T-ideals has been established in the case when the operator algebra is PI (Iltyakov~\cite{Ilt91,Ilt92} for alternative and Lie algebras, and Vais and Zelmanov \cite{VZ} for Jordan algebras) but in many cases the representability question remains open for nonassociative algebras, so representability of relatively free algebras presumably is more difficult than the finite basis of T-ideals.
+\begin{rem} For graded associative algebras \cite{AB} and various nonassociative affine algebras of characteristic 0, the finite basis of T-ideals has been established in the case when the operator algebra is PI (Iltyakov~\cite{Ilt91,Ilt92} for alternative and Lie algebras, and Vais and Zelmanov \cite{VZ} for Jordan algebras) but in many cases the representability question for relatively free affine algebras remains open for nonassociative algebras, so presumably is more difficult than the finite basis of T-ideals.
 The obstacle is getting started via some analog of Lewin's theorem \cite{Lew}, which often is not yet available.
-Belov~\cite{B5} obtained representability of alternative or Jordan algebras satisfying all identities of some finite dimensional algebra. \end{rem}
+Belov~\cite{B5} obtained representability of relatively free alternative or Jordan algebras satisfying all identities of some finite dimensional algebra. \end{rem}